go-unite/version-0/README.md

 This project is our first (official) attempt at our cross-platform app.
 We try to be as modular as we can be wherever possible, and here that means *stages*:
 1. This prototype
     1. Backend setup
+    2. Basic user stats
-    2. Interfaces for: creating, editing, and viewing templates
+    3. Interfaces for: creating, editing (your own), and viewing (others') templates
 2. Alpha
     1. Workflow for testing templates
     2. Building out features of user accounts
+    3. Testing of live event functionality
 3. Beta
-    1. Template Assignment Workflow
+    1. Role Assignment Workflow
-    2. Verification Workflow
+    2. Work Verification Workflow
-    3. Community Testing
+    3. Community Testing of app (???)
 4. TBA...

 For now, the project is a [Vue3](https://vuejs.org/) app using [firebase](https://firebase.google.com/) for hosting, authenitication and database management.
 And we're all ears!